yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

     ![](https://i.imgur.com/3GyWyQe.jpg)

-* Once the file uploaded, the FAQs will be added to your bot.
+* Once the file uploaded, the FAQs will be added to your AI-agent.

 #### Upload CSV file